 More than just beautifying the premises, these colors serve different purposes and have special meanings.
-Let’s explore the main reasons of their selection and what purpose do they serve.
+Let’s explore the main reasons for their selection and what purpose do they serve.

 SCMP’s Young Post spoke to Andrew Mead, the chief architect of the MTR Corporation, the operator of the city’s famous railway system.
-Here’s an excerpt of the discussion about MTR’s station colors.
+Here’s an excerpt from the discussion about MTR’s station colors.

-1. Assignment of colors help establish identity of stations.
-Because MTR stops are often confined to underground, passengers cannot rely on nearby landmarks to indicate they’ve reached their destinations so colors provide frequent users a visual hint associated with their destination.
+1. The assignment of colors help establish the identity of stations.
+Because MTR stops are often confined to underground, passengers cannot rely on nearby landmarks to indicate they’ve reached their destinations, so colors provide frequent users a visual hint associated with their surroundings.
 Also, in the earlier decades of the railway system, literacy is a concern where some people cannot read or write both Chinese and English signs.
 Colors then helped people navigate their way.

-2. Colors offer good balance inside stations.
+2. Colors offer the right balance inside stations.
 Most railway carriages are located deep underground, which can be dark and gloomy.
 By painting them with bright colors, underground platforms create a positive glow and brighten up an otherwise dark labyrinth several meters below the ground.

-4. Colors are also chosen based on name or characteristic of a station.
-Choi Hung is literally translated a as rainbow, hence adopting the rainbow palette at Choi Hung Station.
-Similar for Lai Chi Kok (“lai chi” means lychees) and Wong Tai Sin (“wong” means yellow), which adopted the colors closely related to their names.
+4. Colors are also chosen based on the name or characteristic of a station.
+Choi Hung is translated as rainbow, hence adopting the rainbow palette at Choi Hung Station.
+Similar to Lai Chi Kok (“lai chi” means lychees) and Wong Tai Sin (“wong” says yellow), which adopted the colors closely related to their names.

 6. Natural features close to the station are also used.
-For instance, Ho Man Tin station is located on a part of a hill so green was an abvious choice for station color.
+For instance, Ho Man Tin station is located on the part of a hill, so green was an obvious choice for station color.
 Whampoa station, being close to the Victoria Harbour, used blue as its station color.

-8. Newer stations will adopt colors that integrate art.
-Mead said that Ocean Park, for example, uses different shades of blue to represent the different elements found in the aqua themed attraction.
+8. Newer stations will choose colors that integrate art.
+Mead said that Ocean Park, for example, uses different shades of blue to represent the various elements found in the aqua-themed attraction.
 And more than just colors, Ocean Park station also has art sculpture symbolizing the movement of a school of fish.